Programming-Project-2021-22/project-review-form/README.md

 1. You should only take into account the code in the default branch of the project's repository.

-2. This is not a competition, so be fair and objective in your review, justifying your assessments concisely.
+2. This is not a competition, so be fair and objective in your review, **JUSTIFYING your assessments concisely**.

 3. Make sure you have at least Java 17 installed before proceeding if your review.